Here Is How To Fix A Google’s Ranking Drop

 There are many reasons why websites experience Google’s ranking drop.
 Some of it can be because of your own, while others because someone else is engineering it.

-In 2019, you will be shocked to hear how competitors are jeopardizing their competition’s website.
+In 2023, you will be shocked to hear how competitors are jeopardizing their competitors’s websites.
 This is the reality of our times.
 If brands and SEO services agencies are not on their toes, they will lose their digital credibility forever.

 Anyone who has an elementary understanding of digital marketing will tell you how important rankings are.

 Just to give you a figure- 90% of all clicks happen on Google’s first page of search.
-If your website is not on the first page, you will see 90% lesser traffic!
+If your website is not on the first page, you will see 90% less traffic!

 The entire SEO services industry is based on helping brands climb Google’s Search Engine Rankings Page (SERPs).